-- This vulnerability affects: Adobe Flash Player 22.214.171.124 and earlier, running on all platforms and Adobe Air
+- This vulnerability affects: Adobe Flash Player 22.214.171.124 and earlier, running on all platforms (and Air)

-- What to do: Download and install the latest version of Adobe Flash Player for your platform
+- What to do: Download and install the latest version of Adobe Flash Player (version 126.96.36.199 for computers)

 Adobe Flash Player displays interactive, animated web content called Flash.
 Although Flash is optional, 99% of PC users download and install it to view multimedia web content.
 It runs on many operating systems, including mobile operating systems like Android.

 In a security bulletin released this week, Adobe announced a patch that fixes three vulnerabilities in Adobe Flash Player 188.8.131.52 and earlier, running on all platforms.

 Adobe characterizes two of the vulnerabilities as “security bypass” flaws, and states that attackers could exploit at least one of them to take control of the affected system.
 However, it’s the third vulnerability that is most interesting and is getting media attention.

 A security researcher, Michele Spagnuolo, posted a blog article describing a complex, multi-layered vulnerability called the Rosetta Flash flaw, which involves both the Flash vulnerability, but also depends on JSONP-based web applications.
 If you’re interested in the intricate technical details of the attack, I recommend you check out the Spagnuolo’s blog post, or presentation.
 The scope of the vulnerability is a little easier to understand.
 If an attacker can trick your users into running specially crafted Flash content, he can potentially take advantage of this flaw to steal your user’s information from certain third party domains that use JSONP-based applications.
 When first discovered, this included domains like Ebay, Tumblr, and some Google applications However, these big companies have since modified their web applications to prevent this flaw.